badges/shields/doc/rewriting-services.md

 adapter called [LegacyService][] which provides a place to put the `camp.route()` invocation.
 The wrapper extends from [BaseService][], so it supports badge examples via `category`, `examples`, and `route`.
-Setting `route` also enables `create-service-tester.js` to infer a service's base path, reducing boilerplate for [creating the tester][creating a tester].
+Setting `route` also enables `createServiceTester()` to infer a service's base path, reducing boilerplate for [creating the tester][creating a tester].

 Legacy services look like: